mwganson/Editor_Assistant/README.md

 #### Home and End buttons
 Go to the top / bottom of the current document.
 ### Snaps menu
+Snapshots provide a sort of simplified version control system.
+When you take a snapshot of a file you get not only the full current text, but also the cursor position, including any selected text, if any.
+When the snapshot is restored, then also the cursor position is restored along with the text.
+Snapshots can also be diffed against the current editor.
+(Note: diffs are only for viewing, not intended to use as patches.)
+#### Take snapshot
+Take a snapshot of the current editor.
+The snapshot is stored in memory only, not to persistent storage.
+#### Restore last snap
+Restore the last snap taken of the current editor.
+(There might be some more recently taken of other editors, but this only accesses those taken of the current editor/document.)
+Options here are to restore to the current editor (overwriting any existing contents), to the clipboard, or to a new Text document object.
+#### Restore any
+This restores to the current editor any of the snapshots in memory regardless of which editor was current when the snapshot was taken.
+It also allows access to snapshots other than the most recently taken one.
+#### Save
+You can save the the most recent snapshot taken of the current document as a single file with .py, .FCMacro, or any other extension you wish to use.
+Or you can also save all the snapshots into a text file in JSON format.
+Snapshots are stored in memory, not to persistent storage.
+This Save option provides a way for this, so the snapshots can be used over multiple sessions.
+#### Load
+Load the previously saved JSON format file of snapshots.
+#### Discard
+Discarding a snapshot is to destroy it without restoring.
+This differs from popping in that the snapshot is restored before discarding.
+#### Diff current editor
+Diff a snapshot against the current editor.
+An auto snapshot is taken automatically when a file is first opened.
+If you make changes to the file, you can use the Diff feature to inspect your changes.
+It looks very much like the output you see with git diff.
+I find this quite convenient when putting together the Changelogs for my various projects.
+The diff may by saved to html and opened in a browser.
+The Diff Saver class has a few options, including context and column widths, that are not transferred to the saved html file.
+#### Edit reason
+A "reason" is a short documentation for a snapshot.
+By editing the reason you are editing this documentation.

 ## Changelog